mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 }
 ```

+The `reason` field will be used by kubernetes components (such as:
+kube-scheduler, kubelet pod-gc) when they send the delete operation.
+During
+the implementation process, we are going to review the places were the
+`DeleteOptions` is used to delete pods and add the `reason` field based on the
+invocation context.

+Notably, the `reason` field might be useful to be supplied when deleting other
+types of kubernetes resources, but supplying the field in other contexts is
+beyond this KEP.

 In the case of Pods, kube-apiserver will store the received `reason` in the
 already existing `reason` field in the `PodStatus`:
 ```